ShaileshRY/ShaileshRY/README.md

 ### Hi there 👋

+### I am currently pursuing a Masters in Business Analytics and Project Management.

+### I’m looking to collaborate on analytics projects that utilize python and machine learning.

 <!--
 **ShaileshRY/ShaileshRY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.